The Authentic Marathon Run

 The "authentic" Marathon Run, the Athens Marathon, takes place along the route from the vicinity of Marathon to Athens, offering the opportunity to the participants to make their dream come true and to the world to enjoy!

 Apart from the Marathon race (42,195 m), the event will includes a 10 km Road Race and due to the large number of participants two 5 km Road Races within the city center.
-Last year around 40,000 runners from 100 countries participated.
+This year around 50,000 runners from 100 countries participated.

 Several parallel events are being held on the days prior to the Athens Marathon, the most important among them being the Marathon Expo and the Marathon Flame Ceremony in the archaeological site of the Marathon Tomb.
 Furthermore, in cooperation with AIMS, SEGAS has organised the AIMS Marathon Symposium and the Best Marathon Runner Gala, during which the Best Marathon Runner of the Year (male and female) is pronounced.